JeromeCheviet/parkingsystem/README.md

 Post installation of MySQL, Java and Maven, you will have to set up the tables and data in the data base.
 For this, please run the sql commands present in the `Data.sql` file under the `resources` folder in the code base.

+If you use Docker, you need to launch it before import database.

+<code>docker-compose -f docker-compose-mysql_8.0.17 up -d</code>

 Finally, you will be ready to import the code into an IDE of your choice and run the App.java to launch the application.